 Processes evolving over network graphs

-- First set of slides about prediction of static processes defined on network graphs.
+- Second set of slides about prediction of static processes defined on network graphs.
 We start with simple nearest-neighbor prediction, and then transition to more sophisticated model-based approaches that describe vertex attributes in terms of the given network graph structure.
 Specifically, we study Markov random field models in some detail with emphasis on estimation of model parameters and sampling-based prediction.
 We conclude with kernel-based regression on graphs, and give examples of kernels that derive from the topology of the network graph to capture similarities among vertex attributes.
 I expect to cover this material in two lectures.
-(Updated 04/18/19)
+(Updated 04/10/23)

-- Second set of slides about modeling of epidemic processes.
+- Third set of slides about modeling of epidemic processes.
 Our discussion kicks off with the overly simplistic, yet insightful branching process model.
 In this case, we show that the epidemic exhibits a dichotomous spreading behavior depending the value of the so-termed reproductive number - either it dies off after finite time or it goes on forever.
 We then discuss the widely adopted SIR model and its stochastic description in terms of continuous-time Markov chains, while touching upon aspects of simulation and inference of model parameters.
 We finally revisit the SIR model when allowing for arbitrary contact networks, draw connections with the SIS variant which allows for reinfections, and show that the SIRS model captures the observed tendency for epidemics of certain diseases to synchronize across a population.
 I expect to cover this material in two lectures.
 (Updated 04/25/19)

-- Third set of slides about analysis of network flow data.
+- Fourth set of slides about analysis of network flow data.
 We start with the class of gravity models used to describe observations of the traffic matrix, both to obtain an understanding as to how potentially relevant factors affect flow volumes and to be able to make predictions of future flow volumes.
 We continue with the fundamental problem of traffic matrix estimation, where the goal is to recover unobserved traffic matrix entries from ubiquitous link totals.
 Here we discuss three statistical methods for traffic estimation, deriving from principles of least squares and Gaussian models, from Poisson models and from entropy minimization.
 We conclude with the problem of modeling and inference of network cost parameters, studied both at the level of links and of paths.
 Throughout, the techniques will be illustrated with several case studies including Internet traffic matrix estimation, unveiling of network traffic anomalies, link-count prediction and dynamic delay cartography.
 I expect to cover this material in three lectures.
 (Updated 04/26/16)

 - Modeling and Prediction for Processes on Network Graphs and Analysis of Network Flow Data from Eric D. Kolaczyk, "Statistical Analysis of Network Data: Methods and Models."
 Available for download from the UR network.